What do they do?

 Listen to current students talk about the work they get involved in and what it feels like to be part of a dynamic team assisting with the delivery of key University events.

-Watch here, or on Youtube.com.
+Watch our video above, or on YouTube.

 Student Ambassador case studies

-BSc (Hons) Marine Biology (Stage 3)
+BSc (Hons) Physiotherapy (Stage 1)

-BSc (Hons) Economics (Stage 1)
+BSc (Hons) Ocean Science and Marine Conservation (Stage 1)